algosup/2022-2023-project-2-factory-display-Project-2-group/Functionnal_specification.md

 This language completes HTML.
 It allows to format and make more ergonomic the website.
 It is the flesh that embellishes the skeleton.

 [^4]: JS (JavaScript)
-It is an object-oriented scripting language.
-This means that...
+It's an object-oriented scripting language.
+This means that we can make the elements that make up the website dynamic.
+It is the muscles and joints of the site.